Generic name: tacrolimus [ ta-KROE-li-mus ]

 - Do not cover the treated skin with occlusive dressings, bandages, or wraps.

-- Do not bathe, shower, or swim right after applying tacrolimus.
+- Do not bathe, shower, or swim right after applying this medicine.
 This could wash off the ointment.

-- If your doctor recommends a moisturizer, apply it after applying tacrolimus.
+- If your doctor recommends a moisturizer, apply it after applying this medicine.

 Do not use cosmetics or other skin care products on the treated skin areas.